tinkerbell/cluster-api-provider-tinkerbell/docs/REMOTE-TINKERBELL.md

-# Remote Tinkerbell Cluster
+# External Tinkerbell Cluster

 By default, CAPT expects Tinkerbell CRDs (Hardware, Template, Workflow, Job) to live in the same Kubernetes cluster as the CAPI management components.
-The **remote Tinkerbell cluster** feature lets you point CAPT at a separate cluster that hosts these objects while CAPI resources remain in the management cluster.
+The **external Tinkerbell cluster** feature lets you point CAPT at a separate cluster that hosts these objects while CAPI resources remain in the management cluster.

 This is useful when the Tinkerbell stack runs on dedicated infrastructure (for